AsahiLinux/docs/Glossary.md

 ### S
 * **SBU**: Sideband Use.
 Two pins on Type C connectors free to be used for random stuff, not defined by the Type C standard itself.
 * **SecureROM**: The BootROM of the M1.
-This is in charge of reading SFR from NOR and passing control to it, or falling back to DFU mode.
+This is in charge of reading iBoot1 from NOR and passing control to it, or falling back to DFU mode.
 * **SEP**: Secure Enclave Processor.
 The M1's built-in HSM/TPM/etc device.
 Handles Touch ID and most crypto, as well as boot policy decisions.
 Harmless to Linux, but we can use its features if we want to.
 Contrast to AP.
-* **SFR**: System Firmware, the portion of firmware stored in NOR flash.
-This includes the first stage of iBoot, which will boot the second stage from the OS partition.
+* **SFR**: System Firmware and Recovery, the collection of firmware and the recovery image shared by all OSes installed on the system, including components in NOR (like iBoot1), the iBoot System Container, the System Recovery partition, and external Flash memories and other miscellaneous locations.
+SFR always goes forward in version, never backwards (other than via a full wipe).
 * **SIP**: System Integrity Protection.
 Also called "rootless", where the macOS kernel stops even root from doing some things.
 * **SMC**: System Management Controller: a piece of hardware handling access to such things as temperature sensors, voltage/power meters, battery status, fan status, and the LCD backlight and lid switch.
 See [HW:SMC](https://github.com/AsahiLinux/docs/wiki/HW:SMC)
 * **SOP**: Start Of Packet.
 Used to differentiate packet types in USB-PD.
 SOP for normal comms, SOP' and SOP" to talk to built-in chips in a cable, SOP'DEBUG and SOP"DEBUG for custom vendor specific things like Apple VDMs.